 Distribution of Participant According to Their Years of Experience

-The data depicts that majority 46.70% pediatric staffs nurse have less than 1 year of experience, 30% have 6–12 years of experience, 20% have 1–6 years of experience and 3.3% of participants are more than 12 years of experience (Figure 4).
+The data depicts that the majority (46.70% of pediatric staffs nurses) have less than 1 year of experience, 30% have 6 to 12 years of experience, 20% have 1 to 6 years of experience, and 3.3% of participants have more than 12 years of experience (Figure 4).

 Distribution of Participants According to Source of Health Information Regarding New Ballard Score

-The data shows that majority of nurses 63.3% has not received any information and remaining 36.7% had received information from textbooks regarding new Ballard score (Figure 5).
+The data shows that the majority of nurses (63.3%) have not received any information, and the remaining 36.7% have received information from textbooks regarding the new Ballard score (Figure 5).

-Distribution of Respondents Assessing New Bellard Score in the Regular Basis
+Distribution of Respondents Assessing New Ballard Score in the Regular Basis

-The data shows 23.3% subject were assessing and the 76.7% subject were not assessing New Bellard Score on the regular basis in the newborn care (Figure 6).
+The data shows 23.3% participants were assessing and the 76.7% participant were not assessing New Ballard Score on the regular basis in the newborn care (Figure 6).

 Figure 4.
 Graph showing distribution of participants according to their years of experience.